View on GitHub

 #

-# Required: PyAutoGUI installation (pip install pyautogui pillow)
+# Required: PyAutoGUI must be installed (pip install pyautogui pillow)

-# Optional: pytesseract installation required for OCR fallback
+# Optional: pytesseract must be installed for OCR fallback

 #